emeka-osuagwu/Candy/README.md

 ##Queries With Candy

 #all()
-- Finds and return all entities from a field in the databaes.
+- Finds and return all entities from a field in the database.

 ```
 $users = User::all();